tommasomoretti/nameless-analytics/README.md

 Read more about [Nameless Analytics Batch Data Loader](https://github.com/tommasomoretti/nameless-analytics-batch-data-loader/)

-## First party data storage and reporting queries
+## First party data storage
 Data are stored in Google Cloud Platform using Google Firestore database and Google BigQuery dataset.
 No preprocessing or sampling is applied, only raw data.

+## Reporting queries
 Prebuilt reporting Google BigQuery table functions for users, sessions, pages, transactions and products, shopping behaviour, consents and GTM performances.

-Read more about 8.
-[Nameless Analytics tables and reporting queries examples](https://github.com/tommasomoretti/nameless-analytics-tables/) in Google BigQuery
+Read more about [Nameless Analytics tables and reporting queries examples](https://github.com/tommasomoretti/nameless-analytics-tables/) in Google BigQuery

 ## Data visualization